EESSI/docs/docs/test-suite/ReFrame-configuration-file.md

 reframe --detect-host-topology[=FILE] [--config-file config/sytem.py or set RFM_CONFIG_FILES]
 ```

-The output will be put in a file if this is specifies or printed in the output.
+The output will be put in a file if this is specified or printed in the output.
 It will look something like this.

 ```json
 {